ooyala/barkeep/README.markdown

 * `commit`: Get information about a particular commit.
 * `unapproved`: Find unapproved commits from a list or commit range.
+* `view`: Open a Barkeep commit page in your browser.

 Use `barkeep <command> --help` for more information about a particular command.
 Here are a few example usages: